bratsss/Plant-Species-Image-Classification/README.md

 Answer: Some of the most commonly misclassified species were Spring Onion and Onion, because their leaves and overall appearance look very similar, especially when the bulb is not visible.

-3. How did changing the epochs, batch size, or learning rate affect the training results?
+3.How did changing the epochs, batch size, or learning rate affect the training results?

 Answer: Increasing epochs helped improve accuracy at first, but too many caused overfitting.
 Smaller batch sizes made learning more detailed but slower.
 A balanced learning rate was important — too high made training unstable, while too low made it very slow.

-4. What challenges did you encounter during dataset collection and labeling?
+4.What challenges did you encounter during dataset collection and labeling?

 Answer: Some plants like Barley, Sugarbeet, and Cotton were hard to find enough clear images for.
 Many photos had different angles, lighting, and backgrounds.
 Labeling was also tricky because some plants looked very similar.

-5. If you were to improve your model, what specific changes would you make and why?
+5.If you were to improve your model, what specific changes would you make and why?

 Answer: I would collect more images, especially for similar-looking plants.
 I’d also use data augmentation and try a stronger pre-trained model.
 These changes would help reduce confusion and improve overall accuracy.